-But one of my sister said this "Why worry Donna you won't know when you have it".
+I am from a family of nine; and one of my sisters said this "Why worry Donna you won't know when you have it".
 That saying has cured me of that worry, because its true I won't know.
 I am living my life to the fullest.

 I am sure you have gone into your bedroom and do not remember why, or you cannot recall a familiar individual name during a conversation and have even missed appointments because it slipped your mind.